 Alternatively, a third party could step forward and allege that he is the child’s father.
 If genetic testing shows that the third party is the biological father of the child, a judge can enter orders regarding that child in a separate parentage suit.
 The husband then will have no financial responsibility for the child or rights to visitation with the child, regardless as to whether the child is born during or after the marriage.

 The divorce process can differ greatly from case to case, and some cases are much more complex than others.
 No matter what issues arise in your divorce proceedings, however, we are here to help.
-The lawyers at Ashby Law have handled countless divorce cases throughout the years, as well as all other family law-related matters.
+The lawyers at Pacific Northwest Family Law have handled countless divorce cases throughout the years, as well as all other family law-related matters.
 Contact an experienced Washington divorce attorney today so that we can explain your rights and responsibilities regarding divorce law in the state of Washington.